Graph-theoretic insights on the constructability of complex entangled states: Bounding the dimension

 It follows that

 \end{proof}

 Since $vc'$ is a monochromatic vertex colouring, $w(vc')=1$.
 Recall that all edge weights are non-zero by definition.
 Therefore, $w(vc)$ is non-zero.
-But $vc$ is a non-monochromatic vertex colouring and should have weight $0$ by definition.
-Contradiction.
+But this is a contradiction as $vc$ is a non-monochromatic vertex colouring and should have weight $0$ by definition.

 \end{proof}